The Royal Forest of Dean Rotary Club

 Former England rugby captain and Gloucester Rugby stalwart Phil Vickery was on hand to open the Gruffalo trail at the Dean Heritage Centre near Soudley on the 31st March with his family.
 Phil said he was delighted to lend his support to the Dean Heritage Centre and thought the Gruffalo trail was great for families and children.

-The Dean Heritage Centre has worked in partnership with local primary schools including Newnham St Peters, Littledean, St Whites Primary and Soudley who have kindly decorated toadstools, butterflies and other insects that decorate the backdrop of each Gruffalo scene.
+The Dean Heritage Centre has worked in partnership with local primary schools including Newnham St Peters, Littledean, St Whites Primary and Soudley who kindly decorated toadstools, butterflies and other insects that decorate the backdrop of each Gruffalo scene.
 Year nine pupils from Lakers school have made interactive indoor activities and a Gruffalo house which provide plenty of fun whilst incorporating numeracy, literacy and science skills.

 For photos of the trail click here.